amagimedia/avplumber/doc/developing_nodes.md

 There are also subdirectories, included conditionally depending on flags set in `Makefile`.
 For example, if your node is useful only for debugging purposes (e.g. it is intentionally corrupting packets to test recovery code), you should put it in `debug/` directory.

-Directories are scanned using a shell script (`generate_nodes_list`) and a `find` command inside `Makefile`, when `make` is run.
+Directories are scanned using a shell script (`generate_node_list`) and a `find` command inside `Makefile`, when `make` is run.
 There is no index file in sources (it is generated automatically when compiling), so you don't need to update anything after adding `.cpp` file to `src/nodes/` directory or subdirectory.

 ## Node source file